Mathematical theory of deep learning: Lower bounds on achievable approximation rates

 In terms of the neural network size, this (necessary) condition becomes $n_{\mathcal{A}_\eps}\ge C \eps^{-d/k}/\log(\eps)^2$.
-As we have shown in Chapter \ref{chap:DReLUNN}, in particular Theorem \ref{thm:Cks}, up to log terms this condition is also sufficient.
-Hence, while the constructive proof of Theorem \ref{thm:Cks} might have seemed rather specific, under the assumption of the depth increasing at most logarithmically (which the construction in Chapter \ref{chap:DReLUNN} satisfies), it was essentially optimal!
-The neural networks in this proof are shown to have size $O(\eps^{-d/k})$ up to log terms. \item If we allow the depth $L_\eps$ to increase faster than logarithmically in $\eps$, then the lower bound on the required neural network size improves.
+As we have shown in Chapter \ref{chap:DReLUNN}, in particular Theorem \ref{thm:Cks}, up to log terms, the network size $O(\eps^{-d/k})$ is also sufficient to achieve error $\eps$.
+Hence, while the constructive proof of Theorem \ref{thm:Cks} might have seemed rather specific, under the assumption of the depth increasing at most logarithmically (which the construction in Chapter \ref{chap:DReLUNN} satisfies), it was essentially optimal (cf.~Remark \ref{rmk:ReLUessopt1}). \item {\bf depth is allowed to increase faster than logarithmically in $\eps$:} In this case the lower bound on the required neural network size improves.
 Fixing for example $\CA_\eps$ with $L_\eps$ layers such that $n_{\mathcal{A}_\eps} \le WL_\eps$ for some fixed $\eps$ independent $W\in\N$, the (necessary) condition on the depth becomes

 and hence $L_\eps\gtrsim \eps^{-d/(3k)}$.

 We add that, for arbitrary depth the upper bound on the VC dimension of Theorem \ref{thm:ReLUVC} can be improved to $n_\mathcal{A}^2$, \cite[Theorem 8.6]{MR1741038}, and using this, would improve the just established lower bound to $L_\eps\gtrsim \eps^{-d/(2k)}$.